Professor of Operations & Technology Management

 PhD (Georgia Institute of Technology), BEng (National Technical University of Athens)

-In addition to his academic work, Nektarios has worked closely on research projects with numerous executives from the biopharmaceutical industry, both in large pharmaceutical organisations and small biotech companies.
-He has also co-authored the forthcoming book, From Breakthrough to Blockbuster: The Business of Biotechnology.
+My research interests include business analytics and data-driven decision-making processes, technology and R&D management.
+I’ve worked closely on research projects with numerous executives from the biopharmaceutical industry, both in large pharmaceutical organisations and small biotech companies.